Teal organisation

-A Teal organisation is an organization that adheres to an organizational theory based on workers' self-management.
-The term was coined in 2014 by Frederic Laloux in his book Reinventing Organizations.
+Teal organization is one that adheres to workers' self-management.
+The organizational theory term was coined in 2014 by Frederic Laloux in his book Reinventing Organizations.
 Laloux uses a descriptive model in which he describes different types of organizations in terms of colour, and he cites studies by evolutionary and social psychologists including Jean Gebser, Clare W. Graves, Don Edward Beck, Chris Cowan and Ken Wilber.

 Model

-Laloux defines a "teal" organisation as one where the management is based on worker autonomy and peer relationships.
-He contrasts this to "red", "amber", "orange", and "green" organisations which, according to Laloux' theory, are based on hierarchies, meritocracy, or consensus decisions.
-The theory is also based on the concepts of "wholeness", where a worker's "Self-awareness" is more important than their professional persona, and on an "evolutionary purpose", claiming that an organisation is similar to a biological organism.
+Laloux defines a "teal" (a greenish-blue color) organisation as one where the management is based on worker autonomy and peer relationships.
+He contrasts this to: